 This page is for foreign citizens who currently hold a work visa and are living in Australia.
 The most common type of work visa application we receive is for professionals who are on a 457 visa or a Temporary Skill Shortage (TSS) visa.

-If you would like to buy a property while living in Australia then this page will help to explain how to apply for a mortgage and how we can help.
+If you’d like to buy a property while living in Australia then this page will help to explain how to apply for a mortgage and how we can help.

 How much can I borrow?